ParkinsonLab/Metatranscriptome-Workshop/README.md

 Finally, we use BLAT to perform additional alignments for the reads against our host sequence database.

 ```
+vsearch --fastq_filter mouse1_mouse_bwa.fastq --fastaout mouse1_mouse_bwa.fasta
-blat -noHead -minIdentity=90 -minScore=65  mouse_cds.fa mouse1_mouse_bwa.fastq -fine -q=rna -t=dna -out=blast8 mouse1_mouse.blatout
+blat -noHead -minIdentity=90 -minScore=65  mouse_cds.fa mouse1_mouse_bwa.fasta -fine -q=rna -t=dna -out=blast8 mouse1_mouse.blatout
-BLAT_Contaminant_Filter.py mouse1_mouse_bwa.fasta mouse1_mouse.blatout mouse1_mouse_blat.fastq mouse1_mouse_blat_contaminats.fastq
+1_BLAT_Filter.py mouse1_mouse_bwa.fastq mouse1_mouse.blatout mouse1_mouse_blat.fastq mouse1_mouse_blat_contaminats.fastq
 ```

+***Question: How many reads did BWA and BLAT align to the mouse host sequence database?***

+***Optional:*** In your own future analyses you can choose to complete steps 3 and 4 simultaneously by combining the vector contamination database and the host sequence database using `cat UniVec_Core mouse_cds.fa > contaminants.fa`.
+However, doing these steps together makes it difficult to tell how much of your reads came specifically from your host organism.

 ### Step 5.
 Remove abundant rRNA sequences

 rRNA genes tend to be highly expressed in all samples and must therefore be screened out to avoid lengthy downstream processing times for the assembly and annotation steps.
 You could use sequence similarity tools such as BWA or BLAST for this step, but we find [Infernal] (http://infernal.janelia.org/), albeit slower, is more sensitive as it relies on a database of covariance models (CMs) describing rRNA sequence profiles based on the Rfam database.
-Due to the reliance on CMs, Infernal, can take as much as 26 hours on a single processor for ~100,000 reads on a single core.
-So we will skip this step and use a precomputed file, `mouse1_rRNA.infernalout`, from a tar file `precomputed_files.tar.gz`.
+Due to the reliance on CMs, Infernal, can take as much as 4 hours for ~100,000 reads on a single core.
+So we will skip this step and use a precomputed file, `mouse1_rRNA.infernalout`, from the tar file `precomputed_files.tar.gz`.

 ```
 tar -xzf precomputed_files.tar.gz mouse1_rRNA.infernalout